hetthummar/Machine-learning-Basic-Codes/README.md

-# Machine-learning
+# Machine-learning Basic Codes
-It is collection of bunch of useful basic machine learning code.
+Collection of basic machine learning codes.
+Specially helpfull for the beginners.